Sarah Moore Grimké: Views on faith and creation

-Sarah Grimke's view on abolition is clear based on her activism, and she was a major female player in the abolition movement.
+Sarah Grimké's view on abolition is clear based on her activism, and she was a major female player in the abolition movement.
 These views were rooted in her Quaker faith, and she believed, similar to her sister, that slavery was contrary to God's will.
 Similarly, her views on women's rights were rooted in her interpretation of the Bible.
 She had strong opinions especially on the story of creation.
 She believed Adam and Eve were created equally, unlike many who believed Eve was created as a gift for Adam.
 She also assigns much of the blame for the fall to Adam, who was tempted by an equal, instead of Eve, who was tempted by a supernatural evil, which is more forgivable given her innocence.
 This was a main argument in Grimké's letter titled "The Original Equality of Woman," which describes her view of the equality of the sexes, discussed further in other letters.

 Sarah Grimké used Scripture in most of her writings that demonstrated her dedication to the Quaker faith and her genuine belief in its compatibility with activism.
 In 1837 Sarah responded to a Pastoral Letter that reinforced Biblical interpretations supporting the role of females in the "private sphere" only, using Scripture to provide the benefits and power of this position.
 Sarah responded to this letter also with Scripture, encouraging women to take on a motto of 'The Lord is my light, and my salvation; whom shall I fear?
-The Lord is the strength of my life; whom shall I be afraid?'
+The Lord is the strength of my life; of whom shall I be afraid?'
 She must feel, if she feels rightly, that she is filling one of the most important duties laid upon her as an accountable being, and that her character, instead of being 'unnatural', is in exact accordance with the will of Him,".
 Her faith and closeness to God were a critical factor in her ability to be unafraid during times of opposition and to argue on behalf of women and slaves well.